 In One-Arm mode, it is recommended that the SD-WAN appliances do not reside in the data network subnets.
 The virtual path traffic does not have to traverse the PBR and avoids route loops.
 The SD-WAN appliance and router have to be directly connected, either through an Ethernet port or be in the same VLAN.

-IP SLA Monitoring for Fall Back
+IP SLA monitoring for fallback:

-Parallel Inline HA mode:
+Parallel Inline high availability mode:

 In more complex scenarios, where multiple routers might be using VRRP, non-routable VLANs are recommended to ensure the LAN side switch and routers are reachable at layer 2.